 In Iannaccone's 1998 review paper, he pointed out that the most noteworthy aspect of the Protestant ethic thesis was the lack of empirical support for it.
 In more recent discourse among economists at least, there has been a renewed interest in revisiting the Weber hypothesis both theoretically and empirically (Calvacanti, Parente and Zhao 2007; Basten and Betz 2013).
 Part of the reason this theory is interesting to economists is because empirically economic development in northern Europe could be explained by developments that were associated with Protestantism - e.g. the concern with savings, entrepreneurial activity, the frugality which Puritanism demanded, and literacy needed to read the scriptures.
-Since spiritual grace from religion is attained by demonstrating temporal success in one's calling that increased savings, capital accumulation, entrepreneurial activity, and investment.
+Since spiritual grace from religion is attained by demonstrating temporal success in one's calling through diligence, discipline, self-denial and thrift, the Protestant ethic promoted a work ethic that increased savings, capital accumulation, entrepreneurial activity, and investment.
 An important side-effect is that it also encouraged human capital formation and literacy, all of which might have contributed to economic growth in this period.
 Many empirical studies have sought to establish if these economic relationships are found in historical or contemporary data, both from Europe and elsewhere.